alexansaivan/my_chatbot/README.md

-# dialogov chatbot
+# dialogov

 ## Overview

-**Dialogov chatbot** is an interactive assistant designed designed to assist users with issues related to official government processes.
+**dialogov** is an interactive assistant designed designed to assist users with issues related to official government processes.
 It focuses on providing information and guidance in areas such as authorizations, document validity checks, and general inquiries, all sourced from the [official Greek government page](https://www.gov.gr/en/) in English.
 The chatbot is built using Rasa, incorporating natural language understanding to simplify user interactions.

 ## Domain